LUCA PFERDMENGES, THE '' GERMAN TRAVEL GUY ''

 WASHING IN COW URINE

-'ABOVE ALL, TRAVELING MAKES ME GRATEFUL'
+'ABOVE ALL, TRAVEL MAKES ME GRATEFUL'

 REFLECTION